project-codeflare/appwrapper/site/_pages/arch-controller.md

 ---
-permalink: /arch-overview/
+permalink: /arch-controller/
-title: "AppWrapper Design"
+title: "AppWrapper Controllers"
 classes: wide
 ---
-## Custom Resource Definition

-TODO: text + code snippets

-## Controller Architecture

 Kueue has a well-developed pattern for Kueue-enabling a Custom Resource Definition and its associated operator.
 Following this pattern